DbUp/DbUp/docs/philosophy-behind-dbup.md

 # Migration libraries
 Rails popularized the approach of [using a DSL to describe data migrations](http://guides.rubyonrails.org/migrations.html).
 There are a number of .NET ports of this concept, like [Fluent Migrator](https://github.com/schambers/fluentmigrator) and [Machine.Migrations](http://blog.eleutian.com/2008/04/25/AFirstLookAtMachineMigrations.aspx).

 Personally, I actually find T-SQL a perfectly good DSL for describing data migrations.
-I love my ORM's, but for schema work, T-SQL is perfectly adequate.
+I love my ORMs, but for schema work, T-SQL is perfectly adequate.

 Again, these libraries focus on transitions (create table, add column), not states, so they're useful, unlike Visual Studio Database Edition, which isn't.